Shawn Siwek, Senior Manager

 A foreign bank account includes the typical accounts that may be held by an international assignee: a savings or checking account maintained with a branch of a financial institution (such as a bank) that is physically located outside the US.

-Additionally, the reporting rules apply to US persons who have either a financial interest in or signature authority over, a foreign account.
+Additionally, the reporting rules apply to US persons who have either a financial interest in or signature authority over a foreign account.
 This affects officers or employees who have the ability to control the disposition of assets in a company’s foreign account by direct communication (whether in writing or otherwise) to the foreign financial institution.
-For example, the treasurer of a company may have signature authority over (but no financial interest in) his employer’s foreign account, or the foreign account of a subsidiary of his employer.
+For example, the Treasurer of a company may have signature authority over (but no financial interest in) his employer’s foreign account or the foreign account of a subsidiary of his employer.
+In this situation, the Treasurer would be subject to the FBAR filing requirements.

-The rules do not provide a blanket exemption for US persons with an interest in a foreign pension fund.
+For those US persons with an interest in a foreign pension fund, the filing rules do not provide a blanket exemption.
 However, if the US person owns directly, or indirectly, less than 50% of the voting power, total value of the equity interest or assets, or interest in profits, of the foreign pension fund, then the reporting requirements do not apply.
-The specifics are beyond the scope of this newsletter; however, US persons are encouraged to review their filing responsibilities.
+The specifics can get very complex and are beyond the scope of this newsletter.
+US persons with such holdings are encouraged to review their filing responsibilities with their tax or legal advisor.

 What information must be reported?